 6V6 Tube Review

 Current production 6V6 tube information.
-Updated April 21, 2015
+Updated March 18, 2020

 I've been experimenting for years working to find the right mix of good sounding and reliable 6V6 tubes to stock here at the shop.
 After installing thousands of tubes, here are my two top picks and why.

-Lastly choice – Tung-Sol 6V6.
+Coming in at #3 – Tung-Sol 6V6.
 Physically, this tube appears almost identical to the Electro-Harmonix variety and it's built at the same factory.
-The internal parts are the tube are moved up higher in the glass bottle.
+The internal parts are the tube are moved up higher in the glass bottle but they are the same plates.
 The bottom mica wafer has a different shape and the getter (the part of the tube that sprays the silver coating onto the glass) has a different shape and is moved to the bottom of the tube.
 Neither of those components affect the tone or reliability of the tube.
 I realize that there is much talk around the internet by people who prefer the TS or the EH tube over the other choice but as many time as I have listened to them, I have yet to hear any difference more that what I would hear between two pairs of the same brand.
 I suspect these are functionally identical tubes although I have no direct proof.
 I have also not seen any difference in reliability between the two.
 Therefore, I rate the Tung-Sol third because it has a higher price tag without bringing any extra benefits.